pinkpong111/network-architecture-theory/README.md

 **Both directions require design.**

 > **What happens if this principle is violated:** If the pyramid is inverted (many high-resolution agents, few low-resolution), the system collapses under resource cost — every input consumes maximum processing, and throughput drops to near zero.
-In single-agent terms, this is equivalent to running all Transformer parameters at full attention on every token: computationally prohibitive and performance-degrading.
+(See Section 9 for the single-agent analogue: full attention on every token.)

 ### 1.2 Bidirectional Flow